ahmedAbouismail/SnapSearch-Backend/README.md

 ### Db Configuration:

-The configurations are saved in db.yaml file
+The configurations are saved in db.yaml file and you can change it in the same file

 ```bash
 mysql_host: 'localhost'